Rayushkasud/Rayushkasud/README.md

   <br><br>

 ### Hi there, I'm Rayushka 👋

+## ⚡ About Me
+  -I'm a Computer Science Engineering student at MIT ADT University Pune -I'm currently working as a Software Engineer Intern at Manastik -I'm passionate about Machine Learning and Web Development -Looking for opportunities to collaborate with fellow tech enthusiasts -Connect with me: <a href="https://www.linkedin.com/in/rayushka-s-0a67951a5/" Linkedin </a>

 <!--
 **Rayushkasud/Rayushkasud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.